hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 ## 💡 Business Recommendations

 * Use **neighbourhood-level pricing patterns** to develop competitive pricing strategies for different locations.
-* Monitor properties with high availability and evaluate pricing, amenities, and booking policies to identify opportunities to improve listing performance.
+* Monitor properties with high availability and evaluate pricing, amenities and booking policies to identify opportunities to improve listing performance.
 * Consider flexible booking and cancellation policies where appropriate to improve the attractiveness of listings.
 * Maintain strong service quality and guest experience to support higher customer ratings.
 * Use room-type and minimum-night patterns to understand the accommodation segments that have the strongest representation in the market.